The Liquid Galaxy project is speeding up for GSoC 2021.

 Python, shell, JS, CSS and HTML

-The idea consists of an artificial intelligence that will identify, over the months, years, for example, the growth of a plantation and return it to the user through a visualization tool in liquid galaxy, which is happening in perimeter.
+The idea consists of artificial intelligence that will identify, over the months, years, for example, the growth of a plantation and return it to the user through a visualization tool in liquid galaxy, which is happening in the perimeter.

 The learning model would be given by geometric shapes and colors, that is, labels would be named with the help of DeepLab learning model, so the images received would be segmented and easily differentiated, facilitating the AI work, which would have to return the result using static methods to the user through of a web page on Liquid Galaxy.